In the Ashtanga Yoga version of Sun Salutation B (or Surya Namaskara) there are 18 movements.

 From here, bend your front knee while keeping your pelvis square to the front.
 Ideally your front thigh is level with the knee over the middle of the foot (when viewed from the side.)
 Slide your front foot forwards, or backwards, as you need to.

 While holding the pose, inhale and reach your ribs up away from your pelvis.
 Exhale and relax.
 Then, as you inhale, reach your arms forwards and up.
-Reach your shoulders forwards and up as you do so.
+Try to lead the arm movements with your shoulder blades so that you use both the serratus anterior and trapezius muscles.

 Then repeat with your other leg forwards.
 When doing sun salutation b, you step into warrior 1 from downward dog.